apota/argus/README.md

 Argus is a Python library for exploring and managing AWS resources using Boto3.
 It provides a modular, organized approach to interact with various AWS services through a consistent interface.

-**This is perfect for people who don't like clicking around the AWS console (especially when you are managing several artifacts across multiple accounts), all that pointing and clicking slows you down.**
+**This is perfect for people who don't like clicking around the AWS console (especially when you are managing several artifacts across multiple accounts and multiple environments), all that pointing and clicking slows you down.**

 ## Features